Story Arcs: Definitions and Examples of the 6 Shapes of Stories

 - The BFG by Roald Dahl

-- My Fair Lady (film) / Pygmalion (novel) by George Bernard Shaw
+- My Fair Lady (film) / Pygmalion (play) by George Bernard Shaw

 - The Great American Dream / Progress